If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

-So, last week I wrote about The Snapchat Murders – the story of two young girls who are the victims of a still-free killer.
+Anyway – last week I wrote about The Snapchat Murders – the story of two young girls who are the victims of a still-free killer.
+There are links in the story to provide any tips to police that you might have.
+You just never know who or where my posts are going to reach, right?

-This week, let’s turn that concept on its head.
+This week, let’s turn the two girls concept on its head.
 This is the story of two young girls who are the killers.

 Holly Harvey and Sandra Ketchum.

-They were called the teenage Thelma and Louise by the media…and sure they stole a car and were on the run, but the down and dirty details are much more gruesome than the classic chick flick.
+They were called the teenage Thelma and Louise by the media.
+And sure they stole a car and were on the run, but the down and dirty details are much more gruesome than the classic chick flick.
+The name just seems to be meant to grab headlines and sensationalize their straight up bullshit.
+But what more can we really expect from the press sometimes?

 In the summer of 2004, Holly was 15 and had lived a difficult life.